 I have been hiding a secret for a while.
 I love cookie dough.
 Not in the usual lick-the-bowl way, but more of the planned-trip-to-the-supermarket behaviour.
 Last week, when the supermarket cashier asked whether I was doing some baking, I offered my best Martha Stewart grin and replied “yes”.
-In truth, I planned to enjoy it alongside the release of Big Little Lies.
+In truth, I planned to enjoy it while watching the latest season of Big Little Lies.
 Now, there is nothing wrong with cookie dough, but there is something wrong with my relationship with it.
 For me, cookie dough is my ‘treat’ after a hard week.
 I feel as though I deserve it.
 And while the psychologist in me suggests a relaxing bubble bath, the tired working mum in me says ‘dip the cookie dough in chocolate’.

 Why is food a happy place for some and a battlefield for others?
 Why do so many intelligent human beings turn to food vices when we know the healthy options?
 It is more than emotional eating – it’s the psychology of food.
 This is not a scaremongering column and it’s not another pep talk.
 The purpose of this article is to encourage you to reflect on your own relationship with food, and I have connected with some leading eating disorder clinicians to help explain the growing epidemic of obesity and emotional eating.